SAP-archive/dbr-tool/USER_GUIDE.md

 #### Indexes

-Along with backup of data, backup of indexes is done.
+Along with backup of data, the backup of indexes is done.
 To skip backup of indexes use `--skipIndexes`.

 #### Outcome